Resources, resource groups, and policies

 However, depending on your environment, resources might be database instances, Microsoft SQL Server availability groups, Oracle databases, Oracle RAC databases, Windows file systems, or a group of custom applications.

-A resource group is typically a collection of resources on a host or cluster.
-However, a resource group can contain a single resource.
+A resource group is a collection of resources on a host or cluster.
+The resource group can also contain resources from multiple hosts and multiple clusters.

 When you perform an operation on a resource group, you perform that operation on all the resources defined in the resource group according to the schedule you specify for the resource group.